-If you won’t finish your return and an extension past the tax deadline, you must file IRS Form 4868 by April 15 as well.
-The deadline for extended tax filing is October 15, 2013 (an additional 6 months).
-Note that you still must submit estimated taxes due (if you owe) by April 15, and then submit any revisions and your return by October 15.
+If you won’t finish your return and need an extension past the tax deadline, you must file IRS Form 4868 by April 15 as well.
+The deadline for filing an IRS tax extension is October 15, 2013 (an additional 6 months).
+Note that you still must submit estimated tax payments due (if you owe) by April 15, and then submit any revisions and your return by October 15.

 Can I Still Lower my Tax Liability?

 There are a few measures you can still take to lower your 2012 tax liability.